novacrazy/scriptor/README.md

 # Introduction
 Scriptor is the ultimate library for dynamically loading, reloading and running scripts, with built-in support for file watching to automatically reload when necessary.

 A script is defined as a file which can be 'required' via CommonJS `require` function in node and io.js.
 It can be a `.js`, `.json`, and even `.node` or any other installed extension.
 For the asynchronous build of Scriptor, custom extensions can even be defined that take advantage of Promises and Coroutines.
-See the [Extending](#extending) section for more detail on that.

 Additionally, Scriptor includes a Manager class that helps to coordinate many scripts and even allow them to cross-reference each other to form more complex multi-script applications.